-All of the above served for the entire period.
+Unless otherwise indicated, all of the above served for the entire period.
 This is a Company limited by guarantee without a share capital.
 The Articles of Association provide for the rotation of directors at AGMs.
 A retiring Director shall be eligible for re-election.